svp62/project2-m2-tester/README.md

   e) `npm install --save-dev webpack`
   f) `npm install socket.io-client --save`
 :warning: :warning: :warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
 If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning: :warning: :warning:
+2. If you already have psql set up, *SKIP THE REST OF THE STEPS AND JUST DO THE FOLLOWING COMMAND:
+`sudo service postgresql start`

 # Getting PSQL to work with Python